 What's happened

-On December 5, 2025, the 2026 FIFA World Cup draw will take place at Washington's Kennedy Center, attended by US President Donald Trump.
+On December 5, 2025, the 2026 FIFA World Cup draw took place at Washington's Kennedy Center, attended by US President Donald Trump.
 The expanded 48-team tournament, hosted by the US, Canada, and Mexico, will feature 12 groups of four teams.
-Scotland, having qualified after 28 years, awaits its group opponents and fixture details, with the tournament running June 11 to July 19, 2026.
+Scotland, having qualified after 28 years, awaits its group opponents.
+The event included celebrity hosts and performances, with final playoff teams to be decided in March 2026.

 What's behind the headline?

-Expanded Format and Its Implications
+Expanded Format and Its Impact

 Strategic Draw and Seeding